buyco/go-portcast-sdk/portcast/docs/TrackingEventSailingInfo.md

 HasPolPredictedDepartureLt returns a boolean if a field has been set.

-### GetPolPredictedLoadingLt

-`func (o *TrackingEventSailingInfo) GetPolPredictedLoadingLt() string`

-GetPolPredictedLoadingLt returns the PolPredictedLoadingLt field if non-nil, zero value otherwise.

-### GetPolPredictedLoadingLtOk

-`func (o *TrackingEventSailingInfo) GetPolPredictedLoadingLtOk() (*string, bool)`

-GetPolPredictedLoadingLtOk returns a tuple with the PolPredictedLoadingLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPolPredictedLoadingLt

-`func (o *TrackingEventSailingInfo) SetPolPredictedLoadingLt(v string)`

-SetPolPredictedLoadingLt sets PolPredictedLoadingLt field to given value.

-### HasPolPredictedLoadingLt

-`func (o *TrackingEventSailingInfo) HasPolPredictedLoadingLt() bool`

-HasPolPredictedLoadingLt returns a boolean if a field has been set.

-### GetPolScheduledArrivalLt
+### GetPolScheduledArrivalLtFromSchedule

-`func (o *TrackingEventSailingInfo) GetPolScheduledArrivalLt() string`
+`func (o *TrackingEventSailingInfo) GetPolScheduledArrivalLtFromSchedule() string`

-GetPolScheduledArrivalLt returns the PolScheduledArrivalLt field if non-nil, zero value otherwise.
+GetPolScheduledArrivalLtFromSchedule returns the PolScheduledArrivalLtFromSchedule field if non-nil, zero value otherwise.

-### GetPolScheduledArrivalLtOk
+### GetPolScheduledArrivalLtFromScheduleOk

-`func (o *TrackingEventSailingInfo) GetPolScheduledArrivalLtOk() (*string, bool)`
+`func (o *TrackingEventSailingInfo) GetPolScheduledArrivalLtFromScheduleOk() (*string, bool)`

-GetPolScheduledArrivalLtOk returns a tuple with the PolScheduledArrivalLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPolScheduledArrivalLtFromScheduleOk returns a tuple with the PolScheduledArrivalLtFromSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPolScheduledArrivalLt
+### SetPolScheduledArrivalLtFromSchedule

-`func (o *TrackingEventSailingInfo) SetPolScheduledArrivalLt(v string)`
+`func (o *TrackingEventSailingInfo) SetPolScheduledArrivalLtFromSchedule(v string)`

-SetPolScheduledArrivalLt sets PolScheduledArrivalLt field to given value.
+SetPolScheduledArrivalLtFromSchedule sets PolScheduledArrivalLtFromSchedule field to given value.

-### HasPolScheduledArrivalLt
+### HasPolScheduledArrivalLtFromSchedule

-`func (o *TrackingEventSailingInfo) HasPolScheduledArrivalLt() bool`
+`func (o *TrackingEventSailingInfo) HasPolScheduledArrivalLtFromSchedule() bool`

-HasPolScheduledArrivalLt returns a boolean if a field has been set.
+HasPolScheduledArrivalLtFromSchedule returns a boolean if a field has been set.

 ### GetPolScheduledDepartureLt